Your favorite cereal in cake form! Cinnamon cake layers, cream cheese frosting, and Cinnamon Toast Crunch crumble.

 - Reduce speed to low and add sugar 1 cup at a time.
 Add vanilla and pinch of salt.
 Increase speed to high and beat for 2-3 minutes until pale and smooth.

 - Place one layer of the cake onto a cake stand or serving plate.
-Top with 1 cup of frosting and spread evenly.
-Sprinkle with crumble as desired.
+Brush with 2-3 Tbsp cereal milk.
+Top with 2/3 cup of frosting and spread evenly.
+Sprinkle with crumble or crushed cereal.
 Repeat with remaining layers.
 Frost outside of cake and press crushed Cinnamon Toast Crunch cereal into the sides.